 Our Favorite Indianapolis Christmas Events for Kids

-Special thanks to Newfields for hosting us at Winterlights and for The Children’s Museum of Indianapolis and Christkindlemarket of Carmel for providing images.
+Special thanks to Newfields for hosting us at Winterlights, Nickel Plate Express for hosting our train ride, and The Children’s Museum of Indianapolis and Christkindlemarket of Carmel for providing images.

 Sullivan Hardware at 71st and Keystone offers their annual Santa Train.
 Tickets are affordable (just $35 for a family) and kids love the small train that takes you from the main store to the North Pole.
 Plan to spend about an hour including waiting for your train, checking out the beautiful collection of trees, and grabbing a free bag of popcorn.